 They actually closed the unit I was contracted for within a few weeks of my arrival, so for five months I rotated through 3 critical care units, taking their step-down overflow patients.
 I got to learn a little about Intensive Care, got a sense of how a really well-run hospital looks and feels, and took care of more fascinating patients in that winter than I had in my whole (two year) career.

-Life is funny; work is crazy.
-I never know what to say when people ask me about the funniest or craziest thing that has happened to me on a travel assignment.
+Life is funny and work can be ridiculous.
+I never know what to say when people ask me about the funniest or most bizarre thing that has happened to me on a travel assignment.
 You take a job in Boston to be near your boyfriend but he gets a contract two hours away and you end up alone in a city you hate, on a unit that has roaches, in an apartment that has ants, taking 90 minutes to drive 11 miles to work on game nights because the Red Sox are winning the Series, and you still wouldn’t want to be doing anything else.
 Though maybe you’d rather be doing it somewhere else…

 And then it’s been three months, and you have to decide whether to keep the crazy you have or go looking for new insanity.
 I always go for the new crazy – why should we be crazy and bored?